 Once done, place your hoodie in the dryer or allow it to air dry in a shaded but well-ventilated area.

-How to Tie Dye a Hoodie - The Bleach Method
+How to Tie Dye a Hoodie with Bleach

 The process is similar to reverse tie-dying your t-shirt and other fabric-made items, wherein you would need to follow these steps: